MachineLearningBCAM/Adaptive-nearest-neighbours-for-partial-labels/README.md

 ## Quick Start

-The `examples/` folder provides minimal runnable scripts that demonstrate how to use the method on any dataset and  noise level.
+The `examples/` folder provides minimal runnable scripts that demonstrate how to use the method on any dataset and  the setting specified in the paper.

 - **`vision_script.m`** — Example script for the vision benchmarks